paclopes/SDANC/README.md

 # SDANC

+Anex to the Paper:
-Low Delay and Low-Cost Sigma-Delta Adaptive Controller for Active Noise Control
+Low Delay and Low Cost Sigma-Delta Adaptive Controller for Active Noise Control Paulo Lopes